dpp·digitaler-produktpass.de

 Delegated act for iron & steel

-Likely the first ESPR product group – originally announced for late 2025, pushed to 2026.
+Likely the first ESPR product group – originally announced for late 2025, now listed for Q4 2026 in the European Commission’s DPP timeline.
 Initially with information and data obligations for the intermediate product; the requirements travel up the supply chain.
+In the same period, the implementing act on battery passport access rights is expected.

 Battery passport becomes mandatory